Thomas Whitfield (singer): Later years

 In 1989, Teresa Hairston (head of Benson Music Group's black gospel department) contacted Whitfield and expressed interest in signing him, along with the Whitfield Company to her label.
 SOG released two successful projects ("The Annual Christmas Services", "...And They Sang A Hymn") in 1990, while Whitfield went into the studio to record "My Faith" for Benson.
 The project contained the Edwin Hawkins' composition "Glorify The Lord" and featured musical appearances from Vanessa Bell Armstrong and Karen Clark-Sheard (from the renowned Clark Sisters).

 In 1992, Benson released what would be Whitfield's last recording, "Alive And Satisfied".
 The album, to so many gospel music historians, felt like a prophecy and a "love letter" to Whitfield's presence in the gospel music industry.
 The album featured the moving praise-and-worship ballad "Precious Jesus", "Let Everything Praise Him" (which features the popular sampled vamp used in a number of recent gospel selections) and the reflective "We Remember (Medley)".
 The medley featured some of Whitfield's most treasured classics strung together in one song.
 By this time, Whitfield had already been contacted by Paramount Pictures to appear in the motion picture Leap of Faith, starring Steve Martin.
-He eventually turned down the offer; feeling that even though the visibility was good yet he felt it might diminish the dignity of his ministry.
-He also began work with music mogul Quincy Jones' "Handel's Messiah: A Soulful Celebration" – a powerful display of modern musical arrangements mostly handled by Mervyn Warren.
+He eventually turned down the offer and began work with music mogul Quincy Jones' "Handel's Messiah: A Soulful Celebration".

 Death

 On June 20, 1992, after a lengthy choir rehearsal, Whitfield went with four of the choir members to Elias Brother's Big Boy; a popular local restaurant on Telegraph Road.
 At the table, he started to clutch his chest and began to gasp for air.
-After being administered CPR by his dinner companions and arriving at Garden City Hospital, Whitfield died on June 21, 1992 from a heart attack.
+After being administered CPR by his dinner companions and arriving at Garden City Hospital, Whitfield died on June 20, 1992, from a heart attack.